 top of page

-Laos 2016
+Laos, 2016

 Organization: Project Kajsiab & Daauw Home

-On May 2nd, our team of nine packed their bags for two days of plane rides that would bring us to Chiang Rai, Thailand.
-After checking into our charming hostel, we ate at the night market in Chiang Rai, and treated ourselves to a Thai massage after our long travel time!
-The next day, we saw the sights; the White Temple, and Singha Park where we got to feed giraffes and zebras!
+"On May 2nd, our team of nine packed their bags for two days of plane rides that would bring us to Chiang Rai, Thailand.
+After checking into our hostel, we ate at the night market in Chiang Rai.
+The next day, we went to the White Temple and Singha Park.
+We were picked up the next morning by Nzoua and Bounchan, representatives of Project Kajsiab, who would drive us over the border into Laos, and to the project site.

 Although it tried, the sweltering heat did not stop us.
-Powering through, the team did a thorough clean of the grounds, and helped to finish the construction of the volunteer house which we then moved into as the very first residents!
+Powering through, the team did a thorough clean of the grounds, and helped to finish the construction of the house which we then moved into as the very first residents!
 Amongst all this, we took a few day trip to visit Baauw, a woman who had come to the Daauw Home 3 years prior seeking help, and has since left, and is opening her very own homestay with her new husband and twins.
-The team also got to stay at her home for a night and in doing so supply her with the money to be able to install electricity for future guests.
+The team also got to stay at her home for a night and in doing so supply her with the money to be able to install electricity.
 It was incredible to see her happiness and confidence and see the outcome of Project Kajsiab’s efforts first hand!

-“You will never be completely at home again.
-That is the richness that comes from knowing and loving people in more than one place”.
-We will always be grateful for this experience, as Team Laos went in as a group of people going on a trip together, and we came out as a family.
+'You will never be completely at home again.
+That is the richness that comes from knowing and loving people in more than one place'.
+We will always be grateful for this experience, as Team Laos went in as a group of people going on a trip together, and we came out as a family"

 bottom of page